Rugged and Portable

 We’re familiar with both unintentional and intentional emitters (cellular radio, Bluetooth, ZigBee), and we usher clients through these certifications.

-We’re knowledgeable about these standards for the US and EU and frequently work with outside labs to do this testing.
+We have extensive knowledgeable about these standards for the US and EU and frequently collaborate with outside labs to perform these services.

 We’ve also helped clients through Apple Home Kit testing and other standards.